History of Megabus routes in the United Kingdom: 2006 to present

 On 1 October 2007, the London hub moved from Bulleid Way to Victoria Coach Station.

 From October 2009 Megabus started a "cross-country" Cardiff - Newcastle service, the M35.

 From October 2012, Megabus extended the M92 Edinburgh to Dundee service to terminate at Aberdeen giving Dundee and Perth an every 30 minute frequency during the day to Aberdeen which interworks with service M9, and giving Aberdeen a direct service to Edinburgh which had previously been missing.

 Routes

 UK Megabus routes

 All services are operated by Megabus unless otherwise noted.
 Services for special events (such as the British Grand Prix) are not included.
 Some stops are bypassed at certain times of the day.
 Not all stops or variations are listed.
-For further information, see timetables.